-7.2 Data output to VTK file format
+6.2 Data Output to VTK File Format

-VTK data files can be visualized and postprocessed with the free software Paraview [19], which offers a nice graphical interface.
-The following listing shows on the one hand, how to write VTK files sequential for an geometry and cuboid functors.
-On the other hand, the usage of the parallel write routine for velocity and pressure functors is shown.
+VTK data files can be visualized and postprocessed with the free software Paraview [5], which offers a nice graphical interface.
+The following listing shows, on the one hand, how to write VTK files sequential for a geometry and cuboid functors.
+On the other hand, the usage of the parallel write-routine for velocity and pressure functors is shown.

 '''

 // binary data format is default

-2

-SuperVTKwriter3D<T,DESCRIPTOR> vtkWriter("FileNameGoesHere");
+SuperVTKwriter3D < T> vtkWriter("FileNameGoesHere");

-// ASCII data format is obtained by
+3 // ASCII data format is obtained by

-3

-// SuperVTKwriter3D < T, DESCRIPTOR > vtkWriter("FileNameGoesHere", false);

-5
+// SuperVTKwriter3D<T> vtkWriter("FileNameGoesHere",false);

-SuperLatticePhysVelocity3D<T, DESCRIPTOR> velocity(sLattice, converter);
+SuperLatticePhysVelocity3D<T, DESCRIPTOR> velocity(sLattice,

-6
+converter);

-SuperLatticePhysPressure3D<T, DESCRIPTOR> pressure(sLattice, converter);
+SuperLatticePhysPressure3D<T, DESCRIPTOR> pressure(sLattice,

-7
+converter);

 vtkWriter.addFunctor( velocity );

-8

-vtkWriter.addFunctor( pressure );
+8 vtkWriter.addFunctor( pressure );

-9

-10

 if (iT==0) {

-SuperLatticeGeometry3D < T, DESCRIPTOR > geometry(sLattice, superGeometry);

-11

-12
+SuperLatticeGeometry3D<T, DESCRIPTOR> geometry(sLattice,

+superGeometry);

 SuperLatticeCuboid3D<T, DESCRIPTOR> cuboid(sLattice);

 13

-// writes the geometry and cuboid no. to a single vti file sequentially
+// writes the geometry and cuboid no. to a single VTI file

-14
+sequentially

 vtkWriter.write(geometry);

-15

 vtkWriter.write(cuboid);

-16

 // mandatory to call the following write()-method

-17

 vtkWriter.createMasterFile();

-}

-18
+18 }

-19

-20

 if (iT%converter.numTimeSteps(.3)==0) {

-// writes the added functors in parallel to vtk files

 '''

 '''

+// writes the added functors in parallel to vtk files

-22 vtkWriter.write(iT);
+vtkWriter.write(iT);

 23 }

 '''